 The OHSU Department of Dermatology surgeons offer exceptional expertise in the management of skin cancer such as melanoma, high-risk basal cell carcinoma, squamous cell carcinoma and various rare tumors.
-Our surgeons are fellowship trained and are nationally and internationally known for their expertise.
+Our surgeons are fellowship trained and are nationally and internationally known for their expertise in mohs micrographic surgery.
 Our surgeons also provide an additional benefit for patients as they are skilled at reconstructive surgery, which eliminates the need to see other specialists for most patients.

 In addition to skin cancer, our surgeons treat many other skin conditions that require surgery and provide laser and cosmetic surgery.
 If your doctor has referred you to OHSU for skin cancer treatment, you can trust our surgeons to provide you with the expertise you've come to expect from OHSU.